 Boric acid can be found naturally in many fruits and other plants.
 The stuff you’ll be using is produced from borax mined from mineral deposits.
 While highly toxic to cockroaches and other insects, boric acid is fairly harmless to humans and pets when used accordingly.

-Roaches crawl through the boric acid and the tiny particles cling on to their bodies.
+Roaches crawl through the boric acid powder and the tiny particles cling on to their bodies.
 When they clean their bodies by licking themselves clean, they ingest the boric acid (which acts as a stomach poison).
 They die shortly after.

 Since roaches are not very picky eaters, the roaches killed from the poison is eaten and the cycle continues.
 It also sticks on to food dragged through it.
 When the food is brought back for other roaches to eat, they all feast on the poison.

 Don’t like the idea of dead roaches everywhere?
 You can try to keep them away with these electronic pest repellents instead.
 Although, I personally feel the best way to deal with them is to make sure they can’t return.